Online Scams & Fraud Security

 - If fraud is suspected on your Merchants Bank debit or credit card.

 In these or similar situations, we may contact you.
-For your security, if you do not know the bank employee calling you, we encourage you to:
+For your security, if you do not know the bank employee calling you or you receive an automated message you feel is suspicious, we encourage you to:

 - Write down the information being requested.

 - Call the person back by dialing your local Merchants Bank office at a number you have verified on your own.
 You may verify numbers through a public source, such as a phone book, or call a bank employee you do know personally.
 Protection of your personal information is always our top priority.